sushzii/whoami/README.md

 <h1 align="center">About Me</h1>

 <p align="center">
-A noob & lazy developer from the Philippines, crafting digital experiences with code.
+A noob frontend & lazy developer from the Philippines, crafting digital experiences with code.
 </p>

 ---